 While the Federal Circuit's decision in Valeant is impactful, questions remain about how long it will be the law of the land.
 Valeant filed a petition for rehearing en banc, and Mylan has filed a response.
 The case may ultimately see its way to the Supreme Court.

 In a Law360 article, IP litigation attorneys examine consequences of the Federal Circuit decision and questions regarding what acts may be deemed relevant to being a submitter of the abbreviated new drug application, or ANDA, for venue purposes.
 The authors explain that there is the potential for congressional action this year, as the question of Hatch-Waxman Act venue is a discrete one that ought to find legislative support.
 Thus, the Federal Circuit panel's decision may not be the last word on the issue.

-The article was authored by IP litigation partner Matt Rizzolo (Washington, D.C.) and IP litigation associate David Serati (Silicon Valley).
+The article was co-authored by IP litigation partner Matt Rizzolo (Washington, D.C.).

 Stay Up To Date with Ropes & Gray